 4. Encourage incident reporting through simple tech solutions

 While we love to call IT for just about everything, some employees might try to hide a device breach incident for fear of punitive action.
 Anonymous reporting and employee hotlines can help when paired with a “be on guard, but mistakes happen” security culture.
 Having reporting mechanisms unified across channels, with an easy submission process that filters into a central system, makes it easier for IT and corporate security teams to analyze data to uncover common problems, issues, or mistakes.

 While the above tips and tricks will help to ease your flexible team’s evolving transition, keeping data, devices, and proprietary information safe is easier with the right tools and processes in place.
 When updating and implementing improved security policies, processes, and technologies, it’s essential to have a partner who can thoroughly adapt to your security risks and desired outcomes.
 Resolver’s IT Risk Management and IT compliance software empower you to protect what matters, so teams can work effectively from anywhere that suits.
 Resolver’s risk, corporate security and IT security software solutions help provide better visibility and insights, so you can confidently and quickly make a move.

-From a simple-to-use, out-of-the-box, platform to a more flexible combination of risk, security, and threat solutions that fit your organization’s precise security needs, contact us or attend a short product showcase to learn more about our IT risk and corporate security software solutions.
+From a simple-to-use, out-of-the-box, platform to a more flexible combination of risk, security, and threat solutions that fit your organization’s precise security needs, contact us or to learn more about our IT risk and corporate security software solutions.